When we work with you and provide support, we want you to have as much choice and control as possible.

 Power of Attorney and deputies

-People who lack capacity to make a decision may have someone specific appointed by the courts to make the decision for them.
+People who lack the capacity to make a decision may have someone specific appointed by the courts to make the decision for them.

 A person can appoint someone to hold a Lasting Power of Attorney (LPA) before they lose capacity.
 The attorney will be able to then make decisions if the person loses capacity in the future.
 An application must be made to the court to have a Power of Attorney in place.